unphurlng/adventure-quest/README.md

 Prompt the user for a name.
 You can prompt for additional info as well (like an avatar or what kind of adventurer they are).

-When the user submits their info, it should be saved. *In addition, you also need to initialize:
+When the user submits their info, it should be saved. **In addition, you also need to initialize**:
 1. Any user properties you need to track, for example `hp` and `gold`
 1. An empty `completed` object that will be used to track which quests the user has completed.